0rig0

 - After buying the product, you need to download the folder named "Part lists" and unzip it.

-- Choose the part lists you want to buy using the guide in the "Variants" tab below.
+- Choose the part list(s) you want to buy using the guide in the "Main variants" or "Customize your Atlas V model" sections.

-- Next go to Bricklink.com and create an account, it's very easy to set up.
+- Next go to Bricklink.com and log in or create an account (it's very easy to set up).

-- Hover over the "Want" tab in the top right corner and click "Upload" or follow this LINK.
+- Click on the "Want" tab in the top right corner and "Create New List".

-Repeat step 4-5 for each part list you want to order. - Optional step if you want to save some money: In the wanted list, you can sort by colors and select all the internal pieces (described in "Product specifications" above) and click on "Color" and apply "Non applicable" since all those colors can be substituted without affecting the exterior look.
+Repeat step 5 for each part list you want to order. - [Optional step if you want to slightly reduce the part cost] In the wanted list, you can sort by colors and select all the internal pieces (described in "Product specifications" above) and click on "Color" and apply "Non applicable" since all those colors can be substituted without affecting the exterior look.

-- Optional step if you only want new pieces and as a consequence pay a little bit more: Select all the pieces and change their "Condition" to "New" (needs to be repeated for each page).
+- [Optional step if you only want new pieces] Select all the pieces and change their "Condition" to "New" (needs to be repeated for each page).
+Note that this will lead to a higher price and the risk of some parts being unavailable.
 The default option gives you a price around the estimate and will include both new and used bricks.

 - Next click the green "Buy All" button and then adjust the settings to your preference.
 For lower shipping costs, I recommend beginning by choosing your region/country first and only change it if the pieces aren't available there.